If you would like to be able to put on some warm clothes at the end of your run, we recommend using our Warm Clothing service.

 Massage will be made available to Marathon and Half Marathon competitors only.
 This area is located within the MCG on LB2 via Car Park Entry A on Brunton Avenue.
 Please follow directional signage and Volunteer instructions to locate this area.

-Trophies will be awarded to the place getters in the Medibank Melbourne Marathon, the Sri Lankan Airlines Half Marathon, ASICS 10km Run and 5km run events on the main stage, inside the MCG.
+Trophies will be awarded to the place getters in the Nike Melbourne Marathon, the Nike Half Marathon, 10km Run and 5km run events on the main stage, inside the MCG.

 All competitors will receive a finisher’s medallion on their way out of the finish area.
 Once you have finished your event, please move through the finish area as quickly as possible to avoid congestion for other competitors wanting to cross the finish line.